DUI Charges Involving Illegal Drugs

-Unlike driving under the influence of alcohol, in which certain levels of blood alcohol concentration are permitted, driving with any drugs or their metabolites (products of metabolism) in your system is illegal.
-This applies to narcotics, as well as any illegally obtained prescription medications.
-You can be charged with DUI --Drugs if any sign of these prohibited substances are detected by forensic testing.
+Unlike driving under the influence of alcohol, in which certain levels of blood alcohol concentration are permitted, driving with any (prohibited) drugs or their metabolites (products of metabolism) in your system is illegal.
+This applies to marijuana, dangerous drugs and narcotics, as well as any illegally obtained prescription medications.
+You can be charged with DUI - Drugs if any sign of these prohibited substances are detected by forensic testing.
 It is important to note that the crime laboratory may detect the substance even if the drugs were ingested over a week earlier.
 Because Arizona permits prosecution upon a finding of the metabolite of a prohibited substance, and because metabolites will remain in the system long after the active ingredient has dissipated, the time frame for acquiring necessary evidence for prosecution can be quite lengthy.
 You can also be charged with driving under the influence of legal substances if you were impaired while operating a motor vehicle.

-There are many aspects of a DUI drugs case that an experienced attorney must investigate in order to identify possible defenses to the DUI charges.
+There are many aspects of a DUI drugs case that an experienced attorney must investigate in order to identify the best possible defenses to the DUI charges.
 Mr. Buckallew is uniquely qualified in handling DUI drug cases, given his background and experience in both criminal law as well as forensic science.
-He understands the process of analyzing blood or urine test results, as well as the potential areas where errors (such as cross-contamination or not following proper protocols) may occur, and through the course of his investigation, the attorney will identify any weaknesses or errors which may have occurred during the testing process at the crime lab.
-As the Drug Recognition Examination is usually undertaken by officers with no medical training and is not subject to independent review, he may identify areas to attack the validity of these results in your case.
+He understands the process of analyzing blood or urine test results, as well as the potential areas where errors (such as cross-contamination or not following testing proper protocols) may occur, and through the course of his investigation, the attorney will be able to identify any weaknesses or errors which may have occurred during the testing process at the crime lab.
+As the Drug Recognition Examination is usually undertaken by officers with no medical training and is not subject to independent review, the attorney may also identify areas to attack the validity of these results in your case.
 Based on his findings after a thorough case investigation, the attorney will determine the best course of action in arriving at the best outcome possible in your case.
-Contact a Mesa DUI lawyer immediately if you have been arrested for driving under the influence of drugs.